tidy-finance/website/docs/51_constrained_optimization_and_backtesting.md

 ## Data preparation

-We start by loading the required data.
+We start by loading the required data from our `SQLite`-database introduced in our chapter on *"Accessing & managing financial data"*.
 For simplicity, we restrict our investment universe to the monthly Fama-French industry portfolio returns in the following application.

 ```r